wp-insider/simple-membership/simple-membership/readme.txt

 Non-members viewing a protected page will be prompted to login or become a member.

 = Have Free and Paid Memberships =
 You can configure it to have free and/or paid memberships on your site.
 Paid membership payment is handled securely via PayPal.
+Membership payment can also be accepted using Stripe or Braintree payment gateways.

-Both one time and recurring/subscription payments are supported.
+Both one time and recurring/subscription payments are supported for PayPal and Stripe.

-You can also accept one time membership payment via Stripe or Braintree payment gateway.
+You can accept one time membership payment via Braintree payment gateway.

 = Membership Payments Log =
 All the payments from your members are recorded in the plugin.
 You can view them anytime by visiting the payments menu from the admin dashboard.